-- 1. Does your congregation have an inspiring mission, vision or specific project?
-Ask why your congregation exists?
+- 1. Does your church have an inspiring mission, vision or specific project?
+It is very challenging to raise funds when donors are not inspired.
+Ask yourselves why you exist?
 What is God's mission for you?
-How are you fulfilling that mission and ministry in your congregation and community? - 2.
+How are you fulfilling that mission and ministry in your church and community? - 2.
 Draft some statements.
 Test out your vision, mission or project idea on an intergenerational (if possible) group.
 Amend what doesn't work.
 Celebrate what does. - 3.
 If you don't have a stated vision or mission but your congregation has a compelling project, clearly articulate the reasons why someone would want to give.
-State the purpose of the project; why it is needed; what you hope it will accomplish; how much it will cost and how long it will take; what the impact of the project will be; and how many updates on the funding of the project you will provide.
+State the purpose of the project; why it is needed; what you hope it will accomplish; how much it costs and how long it will take; what the benefit / impact of the project will be; and how many updates on the funding of the project you will provide.